intel/intel-inb-manageability/inbc-program/README.md

 Intel® In-Band Manageability needs to be installed and running.

 # 📝 Notes
+1. INBC has to be run as root or with sudo.
-1. INBC supports FOTA, SOTA, POTA and Config Updates(Get, Set) on an Edge device.
+2. INBC supports FOTA, SOTA, POTA and Config Updates(Get, Set) on an Edge device.
 This requires downloading from a remote source.
-2. Use the query command to find system information needed to fill in FOTA and SOTA update parameters.
+3. Use the query command to find system information needed to fill in FOTA and SOTA update parameters.

 # MQTT Communication